Survey of Information Encoding Techniques for DNA: Initial Approaches

 The first use of DNA as a storage device had primarily artistic purposes and was not meant to provide read and write functionality~\cite{Davis1996Microvenus}.
 The idea was to incorporate artificial (non-biological) information into DNA, and more specifically, into living bacteria (\textit{E. coli}).
 The information encoded is the ancient Germanic rune for \textit{life} and the \textit{female earth}, bit-mapped to a binary representation.
-This resulted in a 5$\times$7 or 7$\times$5 figure, totalling 35 bits.
+This resulted in a 5$\times$7 or 7$\times$5 figure, totaling 35 bits.
 To translate the bits to DNA nucleotides, a phase-change model is used.
 In this model, each nucleotide indicates how may times a bit (0 or 1) is repeated before a change to another bit occurs:

-With this code, the string \texttt{10101} is encoded as \texttt{CCCCC}, as each binary digits occurs once before changing, and \texttt{0111000} becomes \texttt{CAA}.
-The entire 35-bit message is therefore encoded with a sequence of 18 nucleotides, i.e., \texttt{CCCCCCAACGCGCGCGCT}.
-An additional sequence \texttt{CTTAAAGGGG} is prepended to indicate the start of the encoded message, for a final length of 28 nucleotides.
-This DNA is then implanted into a living cell through molecular biology techniques.
+With this code, the string \texttt{10101} is encoded as \texttt{CCCCC}, as each binary digit occurs once before changing, and \texttt{0111000} becomes \texttt{CAA}.
+The entire 35-bit message, which in this case starts with a 1, is therefore encoded into a sequence of 18 nucleotides, namely \texttt{CCCCCCAACGCGCGCGCT}.
+An additional sequence \texttt{CTTAAAGGGG} is prepended to indicate the start of the encoded message, and hints at the nature of the encoding nucleotides which represent repeating binary bits.
+This produces a DNA sequence with a final length of 28 nucleotides which was then implanted into a living cell, \textit{E. coli}, using the recombination molecular biology technique.

 The information density of this approach depends on the exact message to be encoded.
-If, for example, the same bit is repeated multiple times, this approaches only requires very few nucleotides and essentially compresses the information.
-For the example message, it requires $0.54$ nucleotides per bit.
+If, for example, the same bit is repeated multiple times, this approach only requires very few nucleotides and essentially compresses the information.
+The example message, using their encoding, allows for an overall information density of 1.25 b/nt (35 bits are encoded in 28 nucleotides).
+If the payload alone, excluding the prepended 10-nt sequence, is encoded using the same scheme, the information density is 1.94 b/nt.